BlackspireAudio/reaper/README.md

-# reaper-rea-scripts
+# Reaper ReaScripts and JSFX Plugins
-Free and Open Source Scripts for Cockos REAPER.
+Free and Open Source Scripts and JSFX Plugins for Cockos REAPER.